JakeJing/lighteningAI_IDE/README.md

 # lighteningAI_IDE
 This repo includes my settings and preferences for quickly set up lightening AI IDE.
+See also [this repository](https://github.com/JakeJing/vscode-python-config) for detailed configs.

 ## 1. Install Plugins